-Calcineurin inhibitors:
+Calcineurin inhibitors

-- → Calcineurin is an immune regulator protein related to the Ca+2-calmodulin cascade, as it goes and activates some transcription factors that control the expression of certain genes governing immune related functions leading to immunosuppression and making them useful for patients undergoing organ transplantation. - Calcineurin inhibitors such as tacrolimus and pimecrolimus- calm the rash and reduce scaly buildup. - They can be especially helpful in areas of thin skin, such as around the eyes, where steroid creams or retinoids are irritating or harmful. - Calcineurin inhibitors aren't recommended in pregnant or breastfeeding. - This drug is also not intended for long-term use because of a potential increased risk of skin cancer and lymphoma, in addition to a higher susceptibility for infections.
+- Calcineurin is an immune-regulator protein related to the ca+2-calmodulin cascade, as it goes and activates some transcription factors that control the expression of certain genes governing immune-related functions, so these drugs lead to immune suppression what makes them useful for organ-transplant patients. - Calcineurin inhibitors such as tacrolimus and pimecrolimus- calm the rash and reduce scaly buildup. - They can be especially helpful in areas of thin skin, such as around the eyes, where steroid creams or retinoids are irritating or harmful. - Calcineurin inhibitors aren't recommended in pregnant or breastfeeding. - This drug is also not intended for long-term use because of a potential increased risk of skin cancer and lymphoma.
+In addition to a higher susceptibility for infections.